kmarkela/duffman/README.md

   <img src="./assets/duffman.png" alt="DuffMan"/>
 </p>

-DuffMan is a tool written in Go that allows users to parse Postman collections and perform fuzz testing on all the endpoints defined within.
+DuffMan is a tool written in Go that allows users to parse Postman collections and perform fuzz testing on all the endpoints defined within. it is also can act as lightweight CLI postman client.
 This tool is designed to help developers and security analysts discover potential vulnerabilities and ensure robust error handling in their APIs.

 ## Install